The Honours System

 Nominating for Honour

-Honours are granted to deserving and high-achieving people from every section of the community and are announced twice a year – at New Year and at The Queen’s Official Birthday in June.
+Honours are granted to deserving and high-achieving people from every section of the community and are announced twice a year – at New Year and at The King’s Official Birthday in June.

 The Cheshire Lieutenancy has produced a leaflet aimed at encouraging a larger number of nominations for a national Honour for Cheshire residents – Nominating for Honour leaflet (PDF, 1.3MB).

-The Queen confers Honours mostly on the advice of the Cabinet Office.
+The King confers Honours mostly on the advice of the Cabinet Office.
 Nominations for Honours should be sent to the Ceremonial Secretariat of the Cabinet Office.

 Further information, including a Nomination Form, is available on www.gov.uk/honours/nominate-someone.